Serial killers and rapists tend to have comfort zones.

 Nobody wants to add to their stress and panic by committing their crimes in a strange territory.
 There are just too many unknown variables there.

-It is also worth pointing out that serial killers typically avoid operating too close to home.
+It is also worth pointing out that many serial killers will avoid operating too close to home.

 The reasons for this are also pretty obvious.